Charles Wood Director, UNL

 Liqing Guo is from Xi'an Jiaotong University and teaches Chinese language at Southeast Community College.

-VOLUNTEER CHINESE INSTRUCTOR & Music Instructor
+CHINESE INSTRUCTOR & Music Instructor

 Office: Nebraska Hall W207.1